-Janelle Monaé to play Josephine Baker in WW2 series 'De La Resistance'
+Janelle Monáe to play Josephine Baker in WW2 series 'De La Resistance'

 Along with her involvement in the French Resistance, which earned her multiple honours from French leader General Charles de Gaulle, Baker is also known for her contributions to the civil rights movement in the US in the 1950s and 1960s.

-Monaé has previously starred in the films Moonlight, Hidden Figures and 2020’s Antebellum.
+Monáe has previously starred in the films Moonlight, Hidden Figures and 2020’s Antebellum.
 She’s also been cast in Rian Johnson’s upcoming murder mystery sequel Knives Out 2 alongside Daniel Craig, Dave Bautista, Edward Norton and Kathryn Hahn.

 The singer and actor recently released a collection of short stories titled The Memory Librarian: And Other Stories from Dirty Computer, inspired by her third studio album.